naoisehayes/SweetNGame/docs/Info/Info.md

 ![](https://fontmeme.com/permalink/211008/eefe45107b1d0bb6ef25810f3cbb3e4e.png)

 This website is made using [MkDocs](https://www.mkdocs.org/) with a custom theme.
-Site is hosted on [GitHub Pages](https://pages.github.com/) and has a custom domain with [SSL](https://www.ssl.com/faqs/faq-what-is-ssl/) using [Cloudflare](https://www.cloudflare.com/).
-Source code for the website can be found on [GitHub](https://github.com/naoisehayes/naoisehayes.github.io).
+Site is hosted on [CloudFlare Pages](https://pages.cloudflare.com/) and has a custom domain with [SSL](https://www.ssl.com/faqs/faq-what-is-ssl/) using [Cloudflare](https://www.cloudflare.com/).
+Source code for the website can be found on [GitHub](https://github.com/naoisehayes/SweetNGame).

-The site supports Dark mode and Amoled (Black) mode by pressing the 'moon' icon in the corner (PC Only).
+The site supports Dark mode and Amoled (Black) mode by pressing the 'moon' icon in the corner.

 The site supports [HLJS](https://highlightjs.org/):